CoNET-project/SilentPass-MacOS/README.md

-# Silent Pass VPN UI
+# Silent Pass VPN for MacOS

 Silent Pass combines decentralization, fragmentation, and a zero-trust architecture to deliver unparalleled internet privacy.